dmccreary/ekg-book/docs/glossary.md

 #### Graph Isomorphism
 A graph can exist in different forms having the same number of vertices, edges, and also the same edge connectivity.
 Such graphs are called isomorphic graphs.

+#### Hedgehog vs Fox Modeling
+Focus on accurate modeling a single domain or [subgraph](#subgraph) of an enterprise knowledge graph (the Hedgehog) vs general modeling of a wide variety of subgraphs or domains.

+The term comes from [Archilochus](https://en.wikipedia.org/wiki/Archilochus) who stated "a fox knows many things, but a hedgehog knows one important thing".

+There are pros and cons for taking different approaches.
+No single strategy will work for all enterprise knowledge graphs at all times.
+The involvement of subject-matter experts (hedgehogs) at different times in the lifecycle of an enterprise knowledge graph will impact the evolution of enterprise knowledge graphs.

 #### Index Free Adjacency
 Accessing related entities in a system without having to consult a centralized index.
 Using direct in-memory pointers to represent relationships is approximately three orders of magnitude faster than referencing a central index system.
 <br/>See also: The Neighborhood Walk Story